Responsive Design in React Native

 Introduction

-Let's set up our React Native project using Expo CLI:
+First, let's create a new React Native project using Expo CLI:

-Starting the Emulator:
+Starting the Emulator

-To launch the emulator, execute the following command:
+Navigate the project directory and launch the emulator, execute the following command:

 npx expo start